 Let’s face it.
 We all like creating and making pretty things, it’s kind of therapeutic, but it doesn’t pay the bills.

-In fact, it’s probably costing you money.
+It’s probably costing you money.
 It’s OK to do the things you love and have fun doing it but at some point, you may want to start thinking about ways you can make money and still enjoy what you’re doing.

 So how do you know if it’s just a hobby?
-If you’re not making money, if it’s costing you money, if you’re giving your work away and if you have more supplies than sales.
+If you’re not making money, if it’s costing you money if you’re giving your work away, and if you have more supplies than sales.

 Set a Work Schedule